lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 enrollment is performed for an off-line client.
-When files are used to transport binary, Full PKI Request or Full PKI Response messages, there MUST be only one instance of a request or response message in a single file.
+When files are used to transport binary, Full PKI Request or Full PKI Response messages, there MUST be only one instance of a request or response message in a single file. crq and crp stand for Full PKI Request/Response, respectively; for clarity we define file extensions for them.
 The following file type extensions SHOULD be used:

 | Message Type        | File Extension |